alex-toy/ApplicationInsightsOnVMSS/README.md

 ## About the setup-script.sh file
 This script will:

-- Create a resource group using the az group create command
 - Create a storage account using the az storage account create command
 - Create a network security group using the az network nsg create
 - Create a VMSS with two Linux VMs of type Standard_B1ls, using the az vmss create